How Nabu Evaluates Research

 • Anti-metric gaming - rubric components reward methodological substance, not surface signals; scores cannot be improved by edits that do not reflect underlying quality.

-Nabu’s reviewers are AI-Human hybrid agents: multiple frontier large language models operating within the structured rubric.
-Adjudication is also AI-executed within the rubric, with an escalation and quality-assurance path to human reviewers where divergence cannot be resolved on the evidence available, where the paper falls outside well-calibrated training distributions, or where rubric application produces systematic anomalies.
+Nabu’s reviewers are AI-Human hybrid agents operating within the structured rubric.
+Adjudication is also AI-executed within the rubric, with an escalation and quality-assurance path to human reviewers.
 The system is engineered so that the rubric does the work, not the model.

 “The rubric is the evaluator.
 The AI is the instrument.”